Zarcolio/sitedorks/README.md

 usage: sitedorks [-h] [-cat <category>] [-count <count>] [-engine <engine>] [-file <file>] -query <query>
                  [-site <status>] [-excl <domains>]

-Search Google for a search term with different websites.
-Use escaped quotes when search for an exact search
+Use your favorite search engine to search for a search term with different websites.
+Use escaped quotes when search for an exact search term: \".
-term: \".
 Be sure to enclose a query with double quotes it contains shell control characters like space, ';', '>', '|', etc.

 optional arguments:
   -h, --help        show this help message and exit